What is Single Stream Recycling?

 Single Stream PDF

-Single Stream Recycling at American Waste, Traverse City, MI.
+Single Stream Recycling at GFL (Previously American Waste), Traverse City, MI.

-As seen in the photos above, the American Waste facility in Traverse City, where all Charlevoix County recycleables are transferred, use a state of the art conveyor belt with specialized magnets and air pressure system to separate aluminum and plastics from papers and cardboards.
-Employees are part of the assembly line proceess to further separate any materials that occasionally slip by the mechanized system.
+As seen in the photos above, the GFL (Previously American Waste) facility in Traverse City, where all Charlevoix County recyclables are transferred, use a state of the art conveyor belt with specialized magnets and air pressure system to separate aluminum and plastics from papers and cardboards.
+Employees are part of the assembly line process to further separate any materials that occasionally slip by the mechanized system.